Access

 Do not use the bitwise operators.
 (Unless you're writing some ultra-high performance bitshift-based application and you understand exactly what the jit engine does and you really know what you're doing.)

-Always use braces to indicate scope in ado-while
+Always use braces to indicate scope in a

-methods are hard to understand. because you must consider every exit point.
+returnstatements into ones with onereturnstatement at the end if you can do so without mangling your code.
+Long multi-returnmethods are hard to understand. because you must consider every exit point.
 Better yet, once your methods are short, you don't have to care about multiple exit points; if you have conditions that should immediately exit, then simply exit.
-Short methods are easier to understand, regardless of the number ofreturn
+Short methods are easier to understand, regardless of the number ofreturns.

 Fully parenthesize every expression containing multiple operators.
 Don't rely on complex precedence rules to produce the correct parenthesization.
 You think you are being efficient and clever, but the interpreter doesn't care and either you or your reader, or both, will get it wrong.